 If you fancy building your own surfboard please gets in touch I can lay on a course for you.
 I can be flexible with when suits you even doing it over a weekend if you have limited time off.
 The course starts from £600 for a 3 day board building course for a six foot board there is an additional charge of £25 per foot over six feet.
 At the end of the three days you have a board that is ready to be taken away and fiber glassed or oiled depending on your preference.
 You can also leave the board with me and I can fiber glass it at an additional charge of £300.
 I have templates ranging from five and a half feet right up to 12 foot paddle boards.
 If you have any questions or would like to book a course please get in touch.

 If you don't have time to do a course you can order a kit from me.
 The kits start from £350.
 These include all the timber needed to make your very own board and a full instruction manual with all information on glues and construction.
-You can also buy templates from me in pdf format just head to the online shop.
+You can also buy templates from me for the internal framework for £50.
+These come in pdf format ready to print get in touch to order these.

 Step 1 – Gluing the frame and wood selection

 The internal structure of these boards are made from a plywood frame, these are designed using 3d graphics programmes.
 This frame is what gives the board its rough shape once the deck and rails are glued to it.
 I use cedar, pine and other woods to create these beautiful book matched boards.
 The frame is glued down to the bottom deck first on a table set to the board’s rocker and once the glue is set it keeps this shape